HNC in Electrical and Electronic Engineering (Pearson)

 More workplace opportunities

-The skills you learn as part of the HNC in Electrical and Electronic Engineering can provide you with the opportunity to take your first steps into employment in the engineering sector or can help those already in employment to progress further in their careers and gain promotions.
+The skills you learn as part of the HNC in Electrical and Electronic Engineering can provide you with the opportunity to take positive forward steps into employment in the engineering sector or can help those already in employment to progress further in their careers and gain promotions.

 Further education opportunities